canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

 > which does not ship as part of the k8s-snap.
 >
 > The Auditor may check whether the binary was installed separately and its
-> permissions are correct by permforming:
+> permissions are correct by performing:
 >
 >     # Should print 'root:root' if the kubeadm binary exists in $PATH.
 >     stat -c %U:%G $(which kubeadm)